Ruud van Nistelrooy: PSV under-17s

 On 22 June 2013, Van Nistelrooy joined PSV as a coaching intern working with the under-17s.
 He was revealed as the new striker coach of the under-17s, 19s and the reserve team in February 2016.

 Netherlands

 In March 2014, it was announced that Van Nistelrooy would be assisting Guus Hiddink after the 2014 World Cup.

 PSV under-19s

 On 25 June 2018, Van Nistelrooy became the new manager of the PSV under-19s, taking over Mark van Bommel, who left his role for the senior team.

-In December 2019 it was confirmed, that Van Nistelrooy beside his position at PSV, also had been added to Ronald Koeman's backroom staff as an assistant manager together with Maarten Stekelenburg ahead of the Euro 2020, after Kees van Wonderen recently had left the position.
+In December 2019 it was confirmed, that Van Nistelrooy beside his position at PSV, also had been added to Ronald Koeman's Netherlands backroom staff as an assistant manager together with Maarten Stekelenburg ahead of the Euro 2020, after Kees van Wonderen recently had left the position.

 PSV first team

 In March 2022, Van Nistelrooy was appointed as the replacement for the outgoing Roger Schmidt as PSV's head coach.
 He signed a three-year contract beginning with the 2022–23 season.
+After winning the 2022 Johan Cruyff Shield and 2022–23 KNVB Cup, he resigned with one match remaining in the 2022–23 Eredivisie season, citing a lack of support.

+Manchester United

+On 11 July 2024, Van Nistelrooy was appointed as an assistant coach for Premier League club Manchester United on a two-year contract.
+He was originally tasked to work alongside Erik ten Hag, however following the sacking of the latter on 28 October, he was appointed as interim head coach.
+Two days later in his first game, he led Manchester United to a 5–2 win over Leicester City in the EFL Cup.
+On 7 November, Van Nistelrooy led his club to their first European win in 13 months in a 2–0 win against PAOK.
+In what would be his final game in charge, he oversaw a 3–0 league win, again over Leicester City.
+Upon the arrival of new head coach Ruben Amorim, Van Nistelrooy departed the club.
+He finished his tenure as interim manager with three wins and one draw in four matches.